Watch the Rugby 7s finals from Dubai

-Click on the video player above on Thursday at 3 a.m.
-ET to watch action from the men's and women's finals of the HSBC World Rugby Sevens Series season-opening event in Dubai.
+Click on the video player above on Saturday at 1 p.m.
+ET to watch action from the men's and women's finals of the rugby sevens season-opening event in Dubai.

 To encourage thoughtful and respectful conversations, first and last names will appear with each submission to CBC/Radio-Canada's online communities (except in children and youth-oriented communities).
 Pseudonyms will no longer be permitted.